Nova Scotia Oyster Shucking Championship

 In January 2018, John Bil passed away from cancer at his home in Toronto, Ontario.
 Bil had been a guest of the Halifax Oyster Festival the past few years, providing encouragement, advice and judging at the front table.
 To honour his memory and his love of all things oysters we are renaming our annual Nova Scotia Shucking Championship trophy to the John Bil Memorial Trophy.
 Bil promoted amateurs and pro shuckers alike in everything he did so we hope we all do him proud.

 In its first three years, the Nova Scotia shucking crown has gone to Maison BeauSoleil.
 At the inaugural 2015 championship, BeauSoleil's Maxime Daigle (pictured above) won the title.
-Then in both 2016 and 2017, Max's brother Jean-Francois Daigle was the most skilled shucker of them all.
+Then in 2016, 2017 and 2018, Max's brother Jean-Francois Daigle was the most skilled shucker of them all.

 - Participants qualify to compete at discretion of the committee

 - The committee reserves the right to grant special entry